AtobaAzul/UncompromisingMode/README.md

 The aim of this is to make the game harder for veteran players, while also benefiting from the wisdom of the community.

+## How to Install

+Download the .zip from this folder, and unzip it in your mod folders, for eg.

+C:\Program Files (x86)\Steam2\steamapps\common\Don't Starve Together\mods\

+Host a server and enable the mod in your world

 ## Mod Collab Change Guidelines

 ```